TykTechnologies/tyk-demo/analytics/README.md

 ## Kibana

-Demonstrates how analytics data can be push into 3rd party databases and reported on by 3rd party systems.
+Demonstrates how analytics data can be pushed into 3rd party databases and reported on by 3rd party systems.
+This is achieved by using pushing analytics data to ElasticSearch and reporting on it in Kibana.

 - [Kibana Dashboard](http://localhost:5601)